 "AIC" means Alaris IGF Corp., a wholly owned subsidiary of Alaris.

 "AIF" means this annual information form of the Corporation.

-"Alaris", the "Corporation", "we", "us", or "our" means Alaris Royalty Corp., a corporation amalgamated under the CBCA.
+"Alaris", the "Corporation", "we", "us", or "our" means Alaris Royalty Corp.

 "Alaris Coop" means Alaris Coöperatief U.A., a cooperative formed under the laws of The Netherlands.